 Bigger isn’t always better when it comes to building a great overland expedition rig.
 The Hallmark Ute provides ample evidence of this fact.
 Pictured here is Scott Zeitler’s adventure rig consisting of a 2015 Hallmark Ute mounted on a 2015 Ram 2500 Power Wagon.
 The Ute, which offers a floor length of 8 feet 6 inches, fits on both short-bed and long-bed pickup trucks.
 The gel-coat composite construction is not only attractive, but incredibly strong.
 In fact, there isn’t a better looking, better made pop-up truck camper than those made by Hallmark.
 With a dry weight of only 1,643 pounds, the Ute is ideal for not only certain half-ton pickup trucks, but also for most three-quarter-ton pickup trucks.
 Moreover, the low profile and narrow girth (just 6 feet, 9 inches wide) means you can take this agile rig almost anywhere.
 The tank capacities of the Ute are respectable, too, with 30 gallons fresh, 12 gallons grey, and 14 gallons black.
 The camper offers lots of storage including a battery compartment large enough to hold two group-27 batteries.
 The base price for the Hallmark Ute is $35,995.00.

 The V1 is the XP Camper’s first design and it has stood the test of time as a popular overland expedition rig.
 This seamless monocoque pop-up was designed with the one-ton pickup truck in mind.
 The great thing about this particular pop-up, is that the top is a hard shell composite which provides optimum strength and insulation in winter, only the front wrap is made of canvas.
 A hydraulic lift quickly and easily raises the top of the camper to provide 6 feet 6 inches of headroom.
 The floorplan of the V1 is pretty spacious, too, with a queen size bed, a kitchen, a large wet bath with cassette toilet, and a nice size dinette.
 The V1’s fresh water tank is a massive 75 gallons, while the gray water tank is respectable 27 gallons.
 Like most of the high-end overland rigs at the show, the V1 offers a Webasto hydronic dual diesel furnace and water heater.
 Marc Wassman, the owner of XP Campers, tells me that there are currently four V1’s exploring the Pan Am highway.
 The cost of the V1 installed is $88,825, including the flatbed truck tray.
+Note: The XP Camper V1 was relaunched as the Nimbl Vehicles Evolution in May 2020.

 7. Lance 650 Hard-side Truck Camper